What you need to know about Investing in Property using an SMSF Loan

 Familiarity with Property

 Residential and commercial property have traditionally been popular and well-understood asset classes for Australian individual investors.
 Perhaps this is because property can be seen, touched and managed by the investor – very much unlike shares in a company.
-Other financial assets like shares or units in a managed fund for example de-couple management from ownership – mainly because its too time consuming and complex for an individual investor to undertake.
+Other financial assets like shares or units in a managed fund for example de-couple management from ownership – mainly because it’s too time consuming and complex for an individual investor to undertake.
 Even though this is a sensible thing to do it is not preferable to all investors, particularly SMSF investors.

 Familiarity with an asset class speaks not just to confidence in how it is managed, but also how it is valued.
 It is can be difficult working out how to value a company, so you rely largely on the value set by the forces of demand and supply in the stock market.
-The same forces of demand and supply impact property and rental markets but its easier for an individual investor to observe and understand how this works by looking at rental income (less management costs) of the investment property.
+The same forces of demand and supply impact property and rental markets but it’s easier for an individual investor to observe and understand how this works by looking at rental income (less management costs) of the investment property.
 It is also easier to compare properties and rentals in the area and make an assessment on how this impacts your investment and how its value may change over time.

 Saleability